 GLACIER BAY NATIONAL PARK & PRESERVE

-This 3.3-million-acre Park is an icy wilderness.
+This 3.3 million-acre Park is an icy wilderness.
 Today, glaciers still cover 27 percent of the park.
 It’s home to humpback and minke whales, harbor porpoises, seals, Steller sea lions, and sea otters.
-Experience the Park in a kayak, on a flight tour, or by a guided walking tour.
+Experience the Park in a kayak, on a flight tour, or guided walking tour.